-The College has initiated a policy of a standard syllabus for each course clearly delineating the requirements, such as learning goals and measurable learning objectives, assessment strategies, policies, and procedures.
-Departments should have a standard syllabus on file for all existing classes.
+Faculty have adopted a standard syllabus template for each course clearly delineating the requirements, such as measurable course learning outcomes and objectives, assessment strategies, course policies, and procedures.
+Departments should have a standard syllabus for all existing classes saved on the Academic Assessment Site.
 Prior to teaching a class, faculty should contact their Area Coordinator, Department Chair, Director, or Dean for an updated copy of the standard syllabus for a course.
-For those tasked with creating a standard syllabus for a new course, a template is located on the Assessment Committee's Google site: Atlantic Cape Academic Assessment
+For those tasked with creating a standard syllabus, a template is located in the Resources for Faculty: Internal folder on the Resources for Faculty webpage.